 WHERE TO EAT IN SOUTH BEACH

-The Local House – located inside the Sense Beach House, The Local House is the cutest, chic, ocean-themed restaurant.
+The Local House – located inside the Sense Beach House, The Local House on Ocean Drive is the cutest, chic, ocean-themed restaurant.
 I ate brunch there and the lobster benedict and banana pancakes were so good.
 The tropical garden cocktail with fresh watermelon juice, gin, and rosemary was so refreshing from the Miami heat!

 Las Olas Cafe – another Cuban restaurant!
 If you see people standing on the sidewalk scarfing down croquettes and drinking cafecitos, you’re in the right spot.